Equity and Excellence in Special Education!

 After completing two full years teaching in Manhattan, I felt called to do something more.
 I began to crave a new challenge; I wanted to be a special education teacher.
 Again, I started my hunt for another school family to call home.
 While working on my Master’s Degree, I met Elizabeth DeAngelis (site coordinator at Z112), who recommended District 20.
 From the moment I met the powerful, passionate, and supportive school leaders in District 20, I knew I had found my new home.

 I started my journey with District 20 this past Fall 2019 as a Special Education teacher in a 12:1:2 preschool setting at the 93rd street location.
 The welcoming, supportive, and positive District 20 environment at the 93rd street location has helped me grow and learn more than I ever thought possible over these past few months.
 Having support and encouragement in working to infuse my Reggio beliefs and practices with the goals and passions of students with exceptionalities has opened my eyes to endless possibilities.
-Collaborating with the special education team, including our speech therapist, occupational therapist, physical therapist, STEAM cluster teacher, and additional special education teacher, the students are given an opportunity to develop skills in all domains of learning, while working with numerous loving and caring professionals each and every day.
+Collaborating with the special education team, including our speech therapist, occupational therapist, physical therapist, STEAM cluster teacher, and additional special education teacher, the students are given an opportunity to develop skills in all domains of learning, while working with numerous loving and caring professionals each day.
 This seamless collaboration and team effort provides all students with the supports they need to be successful.
-The growth and progress of each and every student is truly inspiring as they come to school every day ready to work, play, and learn.
+The growth and progress of each student is truly inspiring as they come to school every day ready to work, play, and learn.

 The District 20 students, staff, and environment have enabled my joy and passion for teaching to continue to grow and flourish.
 Working as a Special Education teacher at the Z111 Pre-K Center in Brooklyn has been the biggest blessing.
 I am proud to call this Center my home.